Step aside, sriracha. Move over, hot honey.

 Think of coconut aminos as soy sauce kicked up a notch.
 It falls somewhere between sweet and savory—a flavor known as umami, which is what keeps you coming back for more.
 It’s naturally gluten-free and contains about 40 percent less sodium than soy sauce.

 The key to good Korean barbecue isn’t so much the charcoal grills at the table, but rather the spicy-sweet marinade used to flavor and tenderize the beef.
-We Rub You bottled the concoction so you can make your own bulgogi beef at home.

 You might not be able to pick it out of a lineup, but if you’ve ever been to an Indian restaurant, you’ve probably tried tamarind chutney before.
 It’s that dark orange, slightly sour sauce served alongside samosas and pakoras.
 It’s much more versatile than you’d think—try it as a dip for crudites, drizzled on top of sticky white rice, or mixed into a salmon marinade.